neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 Similarly, values between `F0` and `FF` inclusive can do the same for negative numbers between -16 and -1.

-Note that while it is possible to encode small numbers in wider formats, it is generally recommended to use the most compact representation possible.
+Note that while it is possible to encode small numbers in wider formats, it is generally recommended using the most compact representation possible.

 The following table shows the **optimal representation** for every possible integer in the signed 64-bit range: